Flux trapping in NbTiN strips: Samples and experimental methods

-Figs. \ref{fig:fig1} b) and c) show representative images of superconducting strips with widths of \SI{20}{\micro\meter} and \SI{10}{\micro\meter}, cooled in an applied field of \SI{16}{\micro\tesla} and \SI{80}{\micro\tesla}, respectively.
-In these images, individual vortices are clearly visible as bright dots, while the overall strip appear darker than the surrounding area due to the Meissner effect screening the applied magnetic field.
-The slight tear-drop shape of the vortices is due to the details of the geometry of the SQUID's pickup loop~\cite{Huber2008,Kirtley2016}: the pickup loop connects via two leads to the main SQUID body, and magnetic flux couples into a small unshielded opening between these leads causing a deviation from a circular shape of the sensitive area.
-Acquiring such images as a function of applied magnetic field allows us to extract the threshold field, the number of vortices as a function of field, and the spatial distribution of vortices for strips with different width.
+Figures \ref{fig:fig1}b and \ref{fig:fig1}c show representative images of strips with widths of \SI{20}{\micro\meter} and \SI{10}{\micro\meter}, cooled in an applied field of \SI{16}{\micro\tesla} and \SI{80}{\micro\tesla}, respectively.
+In these images, individual vortices appear as bright dots, while the strip itself appears darker than the surrounding area due to Meissner screening of the applied field.
+The slight tear-drop shape of the vortex images arises from the geometry of the SQUID pickup loop \cite{Huber2008,Kirtley2016}.
+The loop connects to the main SQUID body via two leads, and magnetic flux couples through a small unshielded gap between these leads, distorting the sensitive area from an ideal circular shape.
+By acquiring such images as a function of applied magnetic field, we extract the threshold field, the vortex number as a function of field, and the spatial distribution of vortices in strips of different widths.

 The dipole-shaped bright and dark spot pairs, observed at the edges of the 20 µm strips in Figure \ref{fig:fig1}b, are likely due to small magnetic particulates introduced during handling.
 These features remain visible above the superconducting critical temperature, and we observed a similar feature on the 7 µm strip from the same sample but not on others.
 We find no evidence that these features affect vortex pinning, as vortices neither preferentially appear near these features nor avoid them, even at high magnetic fields.